The Trees

 Arts Calgary The Trees art

-Location: Brookfield Place Calgary, 6th Avenue lobby, 225 6th Avenue SW, Calgary, AB T2P
+Location: Brookfield Place Calgary, 225 6 Avenue SW, Calgary, AB

 About the work

-The Trees is a composition of abstract shapes created in response to the scale and play of light and shadow in Brookfield Place’s dynamic James K. Gray Galleria.
-When seen from afar, the artwork appears as a minimal graphic drawing, but as one approaches, intricate textures and repeating patterns are revealed.
-Within each hand-finished, square metal tile is a complex three-dimensional surface that transforms with the environmental ebbs and flows of the day.
+The Trees is a composition of cast aluminum tiles crafted in response to the scale and shifting light of the James K. Gray Galleria in Brookfield Place Calgary.
+From afar, it appears to be a minimalist graphic drawing, but as you approach the work, the intricate textures and patterns are revealed.
+Each hand-finished, square metal tile contains a three-dimensional surface that shifts with the light throughout the day, creating a dynamic and responsive visual experience.